laurakoco/melanoma-detection-ml/README.md

 ### Deep AlexNet-Based CNN

 The deep, AlexNet-based CNN is able to achieve an overall accuracy of 90.2% on testing data not exposed to the CNN during training.
 This takes quite a long time to run (20 epochs = 450 minutes).
-This model had a learning rate = 1e-5 and uses Stochastic Gradient Descent with Momentum (SGDM) optimizer.
-Momentum = 0.9 (default).
 Below shows the accuracy, sensitivity, and specificty on the testing data.
+This model has the following parameters:

+- Stochastic Gradient Descent with Momentum (SGDM) optimizer; momentum = 0.9
+- Learning rate = 1e-5
+- Epochs = 20

 |   Accuracy  | 90.2 |
 |:-----------:|:-:|
 | Sensitivity | 89.2 |
 | Specificity | 91.2 |

 Below is the training data for this model.

 <img src="images/AlexNet_Training.png" width="1000" align="left">

 Below are AlexNet-based model predictions (and associated probability) on images on Melanoma and Non-Melanoma not exposed to the CNN during trainingg.
 As you can see, this model classifies images very well with accuracy > 90%.